Paper Mate: Products

 Paper Mate products are offered in a variety of colors and shapes.

 In 1966, the Flair pen was released.
 The marker is a felt-tipped pen with quick-drying water-based ink.

 In 1979, Paper Mate introduced the Eraser Mate or Erasermate brand.

-In the 1980s, Paper Mate invented the Replay 2000 pen, with erasable ink and a rubber at one end.
+In the 1980s, Paper Mate invented the Replay 2000 pen, with erasable ink and an eraser at one end.

 In 2010, Paper Mate introduced "environmentally friendly" biodegradable pens, pencils and erasers.

 In 2012, Paper Mate introduced the brand InkJoy.

 In 2017, Paper Mate introduced the Clearpoint Color Lead Mechanical Pencil series.

+In the 1980s and 1990s, Paper Mate branded their correction fluid as 'Twink' in New Zealand which became a genericized trademark, with Twink becoming a term for correction fluid in common parlance.